 1) Know your Visa requirements

-If you are not from the SADC region and require a Visa when visiting Zambia, there are a few options you should be aware of depending on your itinerary.
+If you are not from the SADC region and require a Visa when visiting Zambia, and the Victoria Falls, there are a few options you should be aware of depending on your itinerary.

 Those passport holders who qualify to purchase a visa at the port of entry have the option of a “Single entry Visa” for USD 50, a “KAZA Visa” for USD 50 or a “multiple entry Visa for USD 80.
 Generally speaking, the best option is the “KAZA Visa”.
 This allows multiple-entry travel between Zimbabwe and Zambia and a day trip to Botswana and is valid for a month.
 It is important you specifically ask for the “KAZA Visa” at the port of entry.
 Additionally, be sure to check the number of days you have been granted in your passport and that of any dependents.
 Overstaying is a serious problem and can be easily avoided by checking the number of days before leaving the desk.
 Some of the ports can take payment by card, but this can be hit and miss.
 Aim to have the right cash amount on hand for your party; in the correct denominations, and you will speed through the arrival formalities.